A grad student at a nearby school is arrested in the killings of four University of Idaho students

 Authorities narrowed their focus to Kohberger after tracing his ownership of a white Hyundai Elantra seen in the area of the killings, according to two law enforcement sources briefed on the investigation.
 Kohberger's DNA has also been matched to genetic material recovered at the off-campus house where the students were stabbed to death, according to the sources.

+Genetic genealogy helped investigators identify the suspect, a source with knowledge of the case said.
+DNA found in Idaho was taken through a public database to find potential matches for family members, the source said.
+Once potential family matches were found, subsequent investigative work by law enforcement led to the identification of Kohberger, according to the source.

-Authorities learned the suspect had left the area and went to Pennsylvania, the sources said.
+Authorities who were trying to find him learned the suspect had left the area and went to Pennsylvania, the two law enforcement sources said.

 An FBI surveillance team from the Philadelphia field office had been tracking him for four days in the area where he was arrested, according to the sources.